 This is the perfect time to reconnect with people you have lost touch with.
 Say hi, go out for coffee and rebuild that relationship.
 Now is the perfect time to send a message to your college roommate, or the person you used to be close to in high school.

-If you’re last relationship wasn’t particularly healthy, this is yet more important.
+If your last relationship wasn’t particularly healthy, this is yet more important.

 Establish your own circle of friends.
 People who will be there for you no matter what happens in your relationship.

 4| Get in shape

 Chances are you probably have a bunch of free time now why not spend that time working to make yourself look and feel your best?

 Go to the gym, start working out, you’ll find yourself more confident and possibly even more assertive in enforcing your boundaries.

 This could also be a great way to meet people you have something in common with.
 Who knows, you might even meet someone worth building a relationship with.

 5| Enjoy it

 You’re single, this is your chance to do everything you wanted to do with no one holding you back or trying to talk you out of it.